Caesarsage/Devops-projects/README.md

-# DEVOPS PROJECTS AND DOCUMENTATION
+# DEVOPS PROJECTS AND DOCUMENTATIONS
 Darey.io Project Based Learning
 The following projects will be implemented